-Katie's House is dedicated to improving the lives of individuals with intellectual and developmental disabilities.
+Katie's House is dedicated to improving the lives of individuals with developmental or physical disabilities.

 - We believe that people with disabilities have the right to live, work and socialize with others of their choice who are age and ability appropriate.

 - We believe the warehousing of adults with developmental disabilities in workshops and group home facilities must change.
 Some may need workshops and group homes, but many do not.

 - We believe the state should not decide where or with whom a person with disabilities can live, work or volunteer.

 - We believe and stress participation in the community where these special adults can interact with the general population.